mperignon/2016-02-04-Flagstaff/lessons/sqlite/03-filter.md

 |837  |roe   |sal  |22.5   |
 |844  |roe   |rad  |11.25  |

-Alternatively,
-we can use `IN` to see if a value is in a specific set:
+We can also use the clause `IN` to see if a value is in a specific set:

 ~~~ {.sql}
 SELECT * FROM Survey WHERE person IN ('lake', 'roe');